Welcome to today's edition of the Rush 24-7 podcast.

 The left has been thrown into an outright conniption fit.

-This is phony soldiers times ten.
+This is Phony Soldiers times 10.

-I said, Well, what would you call someone who wants us to pay for her to have sex?
+I said, well, what would you call someone who wants us to pay for her to have sex?

-Well, what would you call that woman?
+What would you call that woman?

-I mean, it is and I've I've I've got the original story here that all this feeds off of.
+And I've got the original story here that all this feeds off of.

-I think Snerdley, you would agree, we would happily buy Sandra Fluke all the aspirin she wants.
+I think, Snerdley, you would agree we would happily buy Sandra Fluke all the aspirin she wants.

 What could that possibly cost?